espenekvang/lillogrenda-charging/README.md

 - zaptec-username
 - zaptec-password

-Add the secrets by running the following command for the API-project directory:
+Add the secrets by running the following command from the API-project directory:
 ```shell
 dotnet user-secrets set "{name-of-the-secret}" "{the-secret}"
 ```